INTERESTING FACTS ABOUT MARS !!!

 A spacecraft called Pathfinder landed on Mars in 1997.
 It carried a small robotic vehicle, called the Sojourner rover, which explored the surface and looked at Martian rocks.

 A number of robotic rovers have been sent to Mars to look for signs of past life, and to see if one day the planet could support life in the future.
-One such vehicle was called the Curiosity, which landed on Mars in 2012.
+One such vehicle was called the Curiosity, which landed on Mars in 2012, and is still operational as of May 2021.

 Scientists were convinced by looking at Mars through a telescope from Earth, that the dark patches they could see were canals built by some kind of alien form.
 However, when the first successful probe, the Mariner 4, studied the planet from 10,000 km above its surface, it turned out that the planet was dry, cold and empty.